ssitvit/ssit-website-23-24/README.md

-# ssit-website-23-24
+# IEEE-SSIT

-Official IEEE SSIT VIT Website for 2023-24
+Official website for the - IEEE Society on Social Implications of Technology - VIT Student Chapter